Cutting curd after getting

 Measuring cups You may need measuring cups ranging from 1/4 cup to a quart.
 Obviously you can improvise, but accurate measurements improve your success rate.
 Measuring spoons are occasionally needed.

-Thermometer An accurate thermometer which reads in the range of 32-225 F (0-100 C) is very important.
+Thermometer Very important is an accurate thermometer which reads in the range between freezing and boiling for water (~32-212 F, or 0 to 100 C).
 A candy or meat thermometer can work.
 There are several reasons that accurate temperature is important: the texture of the cheese depends a great deal on achieving a temperature to within one degree.
 Also, after milk for yogurt is scalded, it must be cooled to 130 F for optimum bacteria action.

 Whisk Thorough mixing of starter and rennet is important.
 A whisk is the obvioius choice for this step.